AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

 Admin can update the appsignatures.yaml file with file names and the corresponding profile that auto_config.py switch the domain to if the file exists.
 The default list provided by us is not extensive.
-Admins can also remove entries from the file above to negate auto-switching should there be a need for it .
+Admins can also remove entries from the file above to negate auto-switching should there be a need for it.

   ``/opt/nDeploy/conf/auto_config.exclude``